 This is Part 6 of my Healing Hashimoto’s series which outlines my personal experience with Hashimoto’s Disease.
 The other posts in this series include:

-I first want to preface that from the time I was diagnosed in 2010 until now, I have been continuously searching for new interventions to try (see this post to read about 24 of them).
+I first want to preface that from the time I was diagnosed in 2010 until now, I have been continuously searching for new interventions to try.

 Due to the years of constant and unaddressed bombardment on my thyroid, I am dealing with some damage.
 I still need thyroid hormone supplementation, though it is less than I needed before.

 You may be surprised to hear that my goal has never been to stop using thyroid medication (of course, it would be welcomed).

 Instead, my focus is supplementing with what my body needs but can’t produce.
 Right now, it definitely needs extra support so that the rest of me can thrive.

 Currently, I use Westhroid Pure natural dessicated thyroid and I love it.
 It is pure and clean, with only 2 inactive ingredients.

 UPDATE May 2020: I am surprised and elated to say that I am no longer taking any thyroid medication.
 Read the next post in this series to find out more!

 Diet is my non-negotiable.
 Without a healing, nutrient-dense diet, I’d be VERY sick.